google/WebFundamentals/src/content/en/updates/2017/11/devtools-release-notes.md

 Uncheck the **Group Similar** checkbox to disable this feature.

+Related features:

+* You can group your own Console messages with [`console.group()`][group].

+[group]: /web/tools/chrome-devtools/console/console-reference#group

 ## Local Overrides {: #overrides }

 Whoops!
 We originally scheduled this feature to launch in Chrome 64, but pulled it close to the deadline in order to smooth out some rough edges.
+Apparently, the What's New UI didn't update in time.

 This feature is shipping in Chrome 65, which will land approximately 6 weeks after Chrome 64.
 Check out [Local Overrides][LO] to learn more.